30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 | Evening-heavy (restaurant, gym) | ~40–50% | ~65–75% | Strong uplift (~£1,200–£1,500+/yr) |

 A typical 30kWh battery adds £12,000–£20,000 to the project.
-For daytime businesses, the additional savings are relatively small, which means payback on the battery itself is slow.
-For evening-heavy businesses, the situation is different — a battery allows you to use energy that would otherwise be exported at a low rate, significantly improving overall system value.
-The simplest decision rule: if most of your electricity is used between 8am and 5pm, solar-only is usually the stronger financial choice.
-If your electricity use remains high in the evening, a battery becomes worth serious consideration.
-Many businesses install solar first, monitor how much they export, and then decide whether adding storage will materially improve the outcome.
+For daytime businesses, the additional savings are relatively small, so payback on the battery itself is slow.
+For evening-heavy businesses, the situation is different.
+A battery lets you use energy that would otherwise be exported at a low rate, which significantly improves overall system value.
+The simplest decision rule is this: if most of your electricity is used between 8am and 5pm, solar-only is usually the stronger financial choice.
+If your electricity use stays high in the evening, a battery becomes worth serious consideration.
+Many businesses therefore install solar first, monitor how much they export, and then decide whether storage will materially improve the outcome.

 The Sizing Decision Most Businesses Get Wrong

 At 30kW, most businesses don’t accidentally overspend — they accidentally undersize.
-Not because they’ve done the maths wrong, but because they’ve based the decision on what their electricity use looks like today, rather than what it’s likely to look like once the system is in place.
-Electricity demand in most businesses doesn’t stay flat.
-It tends to increase in small, almost unnoticeable ways:
+This is not because they have done the maths wrong.
+Instead, they base the decision on what their electricity use looks like today, rather than what it will look like once the system is in place.
+Demand in most businesses doesn’t stay flat.
+Instead, it tends to creep up in small, almost unnoticeable ways:

 - An extra fridge, unit or piece of equipment